kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/enforce_job_management/setup_job_admission_policy.md

 ## Example

-The example below shows you how to set up the Job Admission Policy to reject early all Job or JobSets without the queue-name if sent to a namespace labeled as a `kueue-managed` namespace.
+The example below shows you how to set up a Job Admission Policy to reject early all Job or JobSets without the queue-name if sent to a namespace labeled as a `kueue-managed` namespace.

 You should set `manageJobsWithoutQueueName` to `false` in the Kueue Configuration to let an admin